-The Company is a development stage mining company engaged in the acquisition and exploration of mineral properties located in Latin and South America with the objective of identifying mineralized deposits.
+The Company is an exploration/development stage mining company engaged in the acquisition and exploration of mineral properties located in Latin America with the objective of identifying mineralized deposits.
 The Company was incorporated under the Business Corporations Act (British Columbia) on September 22, 2004 and is listed on the Exchange under the symbol "COP".
-As of March 25, 2009, the Company had 79,471,409 shares issued and outstanding and a market capitalization of CDN\$11.1 million.
+As of March 26, 2010, the Company had 91,386,863 shares issued and outstanding and a market capitalization of CDN\$45.7 million.

 The Company has its registered corporate office in Vancouver, Canada.
-In Argentina, the Company is currently developing its medium-sized San Jorge Property.
-The Company is acquiring a 100% interest in the San Jorge Property through an option agreement.
-See "Mineral Properties - San Jorge Property".
+In Argentina, the Company is currently seeking approval for its EIS permit of its medium-sized San Jorge Property.
+The Company has the right to acquire a 100% interest in the San Jorge Property through an option agreement.
+Please see "Mineral Properties-Argentina Property- San Jorge Property".
+In Chile, the Company is currently exploring the Llancahue Property, the Chacay Property, and other less significant properties which are 100% owned by the Company.
+Please see "Mineral Properties - Chile Properties"